randall-coding/firefly-acorn/README.md

 ![firefly_endpoints](https://github.com/randall-coding/firefly-acorn/assets/39175191/ac24a607-1b91-4089-ae8b-8075a91c06df)

 ## Configure Firefly
-After you deploy the acorn successfully you will see a page like this when you visit the acorn URL:
+After you deploy the acorn you will see a page like this when you visit the acorn URL:
 <img width="606" alt="293944511-665104e4-8fa3-4d6f-b72f-95491de28eba" src="https://github.com/randall-coding/firefly-acorn/assets/39175191/7d789e76-d1af-4167-b69d-5e6e3ddf810b">

 Register with email and password and then you'll see the firefly dashboard.

 <img width="1082" alt="293944958-04c0763a-c361-43fe-b5a7-248ca41709fc" src="https://github.com/randall-coding/firefly-acorn/assets/39175191/c5bea521-0150-43af-8c66-4de7fc1c7d84">

-To further configure Firefly please go to the Firefly's official doc.

 ## Conclusion
 That's all there is to it.
 We've now got a Firefly server up and running from an acorn image.
-For more detailed instructions on working with your Firefly server see the getting started and configuration documentation.
+For more detailed instructions on working with your Firefly server see the documentation in the section below.

 ## References
 * [Firefly documentation](https://docs.firefly-iii.org/?mtm_campaign=firefly-iii-org&mtm_kwd=top-link)